 ZZ Top (1992)

 ZZ Top's suitably over-the-top blues-rock redo of "Viva Las Vegas" was originally one of two new songs on a 1992 hits package.
 They add all kinds of Texas attitude to a track written by Doc Pomus for the 1963 Presley film of the same name.
-That original single sold more than 500,000 copies in America alone, going gold the same year ZZ Top redid it.
+The original single has sold more than 500,000 copies in America alone, and was actually certified gold the same year ZZ Top redid it.

 • "Jailhouse Rock"